The Legend of Kage 2: Reception

-The game received "average" reviews according to the review aggregation website Metacritic.
+The Legend of Kage 2 received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of two sevens, one eight, and one seven for a total of 29 out of 40.

-It was noted for its difficulty, which was reported to rise considerably after the first level.
+The game was noted for its difficulty, which was reported to rise considerably after the first level.
 The game was also praised for the well-designed boss fights, and crisp, vivid art, but was also criticized for the lack of detail in the environments.
 The controls were reported to have minor problems such as being unable to jump immediately after an attack.
 The story was also criticized for straying from the original source material, as well as its lack of voiceovers and repetitive level layouts.